cberret/teaching-data-computational-journalism/README.md

 The cover, layout, and graphics were designed by Jessica Griscti.
 Find her at jesslovestype.com

 Contents

-Preface 7Executive Summary 8Introduction 11
+Preface 7

+Executive Summary 8

+Introduction 11

 Chapter 1: Defining the Field of Study